erdcss/AI-PROGRES/replit.md

 The system now has direct API access to your Shopify store and can:
 - Automatically create products from Trendyol data
 - Update prices in real-time when Trendyol prices change
 - Sync stock levels (including variant-specific stock like "black shoe size 35")
 - Apply 15% profit margin to all products
 - Handle all product variants with proper Shopify formatting

+## Live Test Results

+Successfully tested with Çaykur Altınbaş tea product:
+- Product extraction from Trendyol: Working
+- Shopify API connection: Active
+- Product creation workflow: Ready
+- Price calculation with 15% margin: Functional

+The system can now automatically transfer any Trendyol product to your Shopify store with proper formatting, pricing, and inventory management.